Restoring Growth and Community Along MLK Boulevard

 Current Projects

-· The S. MLK Jr. CIA, in collaboration with key stakeholders in Southwest Lansing, is launching “The Thrive Program,” a business operations course designed to support local entrepreneurs.
-Led by Operations School , this intensive four-week program will provide education and consulting to help business owners enhance their operations, increase success, and ensure long-term sustainability.
-Click here to learn more and apply https://lansingedc.com/thrive-program
+• The S. MLK Jr. CIA, in collaboration with key stakeholders in Southwest Lansing, facilitated “The Southwest Thrive Program,” a business operations course designed to support local entrepreneurs.
+Led by Operations School , this intensive four-week program provided education and consulting to help business owners enhance their operations, increase success, and ensure long-term sustainability.

 A Commercial Corridor is a major street/ passageway lined primarily with businesses and commercial activity that serves the surrounding community.